imoralescs/imoralescs.github.io/aws.md

 ### Connect Lambda to API Gateway

 From API Gateway service screen in the AWS console, by selecting ours API and resource `compare-youself`, selecting **POST** method.
-Click on **Integration type** and select **Lambda Function**.
-Select region and type the name of the Lambda function  associate to this HTTP method, then click **Save**.
+Click on **Integration Request** and on **Integration type** select `Lambda Function`.
+Select region and type the name of the Lambda function associate to this HTTP method, then save.

 Now let test our API by API Gateway service screen in the AWS console.
 We are going to pass request body on this case and we will receive response back.